Last updated on

 - Goethe Institute has a list of all of its exams with clickable links that will take you to the individual page for the exam.
 Under the “Practice and Information Materials” tab (left-hand sidebar) you will find PDFs of practice materials or sample tests that are available for free download.
 Solutions are included in all PDF files to enable you to estimate your score.
 Alternatively you can also use this link.

 - ÖSD also offers free PDFs for all of their exams that include an answer key to enable you to independently assess your German language skills.
-You can find them under “Sample exams and practice materials” (right-hand sidebar).
+You can find them under ‘Model set’ after choosing a particular exam.